-Where I’m from, a tea cake cookie is a simple flavored cookie.
+Where I’m from, an old-fashioned tea cake cookie is a simple flavored cookie.
 It’s not a or a .
 It’s delicious on its own or with a cup of coffee, just lightly sweet with the texture of a sugar cookie, so that it can double as a snack or treat.

-My mother’s grandmother, Mama Reed, was known for her soft tea cakes.
-She would serve them warm, straight out of the oven, to her ten kids and whoever happened to be around when they were done.
-Then, after they had cooled she would store them in a big old cookie jar – where they didn’t last long.
+My mother’s grandmother, Mama Reed, was known for her soft old-fashioned tea cakes.
+She would serve them warm, straight out of the oven, to her 10 kids and whoever happened to be around when they were done.
+Then, after they had cooled she would store them in a big old cookie jar, where they didn’t last long.

-Today, though, I’m sharing another variety of tea cake cookies that was also a standard at many families, a crispy little tea cake.
-Or, as my husband calls them “those evil little things that won’t let me stop eating them.”
+Today, though, I’m sharing another variety of tea cake cookies that was also a standard of many Southern families These crispy little tea cakes are what my husband calls “evil little things that won’t let me stop eating them.”
 Whether you try the soft or crispy version, you’re guaranteed to love these old-fashioned tea cake cookies as much as my family.

-- 1 cup butter at room temp (two sticks)
+- 1 cup unsalted butter at room temperature (two sticks)

 - 2 eggs